Quickstart guide

 - Select Token Access from the left-hand navigation.

 - Select Activate token if it is the first time you are receiving a token, or Reissue token if you are obtaining a new token.
-An automated email containing a private token will be delivered to the address associated with your Anaconda account.
+Your private token displays until copied.
+Keep this token somewhere safe!

 Important information about the .condarc